-Modal analysis helps to determine the vibration characteristics (natural frequencies and mode shapes) of a mechanical structure or component, showing the movement of different parts of the structure under dynamic loading conditions.
+With Modal analysis modal models of structures are estimated.
+From modal models the vibration characteristics (natural frequencies, damping ratios and mode shapes) can be obtained of mechanical structures or component, showing the movement of different parts of the structure under dynamic loading conditions.

 Modal analysis plugin is available only in Analyze mode.